 10 Best Smartwool Socks Compared & Reviewed

-Merino wool provides you with superior breathability, moisture-wicking properties (to keep your feet nice and dry), supports temperature regulation, incorporates odor resistance properties, provides you with natural protection from the sun, and quickly dry—so you stay warm, comfortable, and dry when braving the great outdoors.
+It’s no surprise that Smartwool socks have become a favorite among outdoor enthusiasts, athletes, and hikers alike.
+Founded by a pair of ski instructors, these are socks made for active people by active people.
+Each pair features a uniquely high Merino wool content that offers superior breathability, moisture-wicking properties (to keep your feet nice and dry), advanced temperature regulation, odor resistance, and natural protection from the sun—so you stay warm, comfortable, and dry when braving the great outdoors.

 - PhD Outdoor Mountaineer